Polyrom/stripe_payment_test/README.md

-## Basic Django app with configured payment via Stripe API
+## Basic Django E-commerce app with configured Stripe payment

  **Stack**:
 + Python 3.10
 + Django 4.1
 + PostgreSQL
 + Stripe

-**Basic usage**

-Returns a basic HTML page with a table of available items:

-`curl -X GET hostname/`

-Returns a basic HTML page with short item description and a "Buy" button:

-`curl -X GET hostname/item/<itemnumber>/`
++ Bootstrap 4

+You are free to browse this basic E-Commerce web app, "buying" items right off the item detail page or by adding any number of items to cart to check out with a few of them.
-Upon pressing "Buy" button you are redirected to a test checkout page powered by Stripe
+Upon pressing on "Buy" or "Checkout" buttons you are redirected to a dummy Stripe checkout page.

+**Extra methods**

 Returns Stripe checkout session ID associated with the chosen item:

+`curl -X GET hostname/buy/<item number>/`

+Returns Stripe checkout session ID associated with the chosen order:

-`curl -X GET hostname/buy/<itemnumber>/`
+`curl -X GET hostname/checkout/<order number>/`

 **Linter check**: